7 competitive benchmarking tactics to measure your social media performance

 You can also look at your competitors’ individual pages and accounts to see if their followers have been increasing.

-If their following is indeed growing, but yours isn’t, why is that?
+If their following is indeed growing, but your growth rate doesn’t go up, why is that?

 Again, this is something you need to use other competitive benchmarking tactics to discover.